influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.4/administration/managing-chronograf-users.md

 Admins are Chronograf users with all capabilities for the following Chronograf-owned resources within their current organization:

-- Create, update, and remove Chronograf users
+- Create, view, update, and remove Chronograf users
 - Create, view, edit, and delete dashboards
 - View canned layouts
 - Create, view, edit, and delete InfluxDB connections